Leaner, Smarter AI Cloud Systems

 WASM + JS] PAGES[Pages

-Static Assets] EMAIL[Email Workers] end subgraph "Container Platform" CONTAINER[.NET or Fidelity
+Static Assets] EMAIL[Email Workers] end subgraph "Container Platform" CONTAINER[Fidelity Unikernels

 Sandboxes] end end subgraph "AI & Compute Services" AI[Workers AI